lacontrevoie/rs-short/README.md

 - Around 1000 lines of code, including 20% of comments
 - Consumes between 5MB and 20MB of RAM
-- No JS
-- No CSS framework ; CSS is handmade and all rules are prefixed to avoid rule conflicts
+- No JS, no CSS framework
-- No tracking features at all, user IPs are not saved in database
+- No tracking features, user IPs are not saved in database
 - No `unsafe` block
 - Compiles on Rust stable

 Features:
 - Includes a captcha as a minimal protection against spamming
-- Easily customizable assets, contact details, and hoster information
+- Easily customizable assets, contact details and hoster information
 - Light / dark theme
 - Only needs a SQLite database to work
 - Robust caching features to serve content even with database locks
-- Localization (available in French and English, please translate!)
+- Localization (available in French, English and Occitan, please translate!)
 - Basic protection against spambots (captcha with a customizable difficulty)
 - Active **detection of phishing links** (detects "suspicious activity")
 - Counting clicks
 - Allows shortcut deletion by the user
 - Allows marking a shortcut as "phishing", which displays a awareness-raising message to victims
+- Blocks URL with regexes, includes a default blocklist

 **Official instance:** https://s.42l.fr/